chaos-polymtl/mixing-ann/README.md

 # mixing-ann

-This repository includes all the code programs, scripts and files that were used for a project about the development of an Artificial Neural Network trained with data coming from Lethe simulations of pitched blade turbines (PBT) and paddle impellers.
+This repository includes all the code programs, scripts and files that were used for a project about the development of an Artificial Neural Network trained with data coming from Lethe simulations of mixers.

 It is divided into two folders.
 The folder `sim100k` contains the files that served to generate the 100k CFD simulations of mixing systems.
 The second folder, called `ai`, contains the files that served to pre-process the data and to train the Artificial Neural Network.